xnvme/xnvme/docs/contributing/contributing-process.rst

 * The CI will trigger as you create the PR and re-triggered upon update

   - The default CI-jobs consists of running style/linters and building xNVMe
-  - When ready for integration it will be marked ``pr-ready-for-test`` and a larger suite of functional tests are triggered
+  - Average time for a full functional verification run is about 40min
+  - One manual CI-job is triggered via the label ``bench``

 * Go over the :ref:`sec-contributing-process-pr-checklist` and re-iterate on your pull-request / changes